FueledByRage/FueledByRage/README.md

 ### Hello, there! :mage:

-My name's Erik graduated System Analist and Developer and fullstack
+My name's Erik graduated System Analist and Developer and fullstack dev

 #### Xp: